OpenMath/OpenMath.github.io/meetings/index.md

 title: OpenMath Workshops
 ---

 From time to time various meetings are organised by the [OpenMath Society](../society) and by the various associated [OpenMath Projects](../projects).
 This page collects slides and notes from those meetings.
+The numbering of the workshops somewhat haphasard (and is off by 4 for the newest counting), as the naming of the workshops was often governed by project requirements.

 * The 28th OpenMath workshop: [Edinburgh, 2017](http://www.cicm-conference.org/2017/cicm.php?event=openmath&amp;menu=general).
 * The 27th OpenMath workshop: [Bialystok, 2016](http://www.cicm-conference.org/2016/cicm.php?event=openmath&amp;menu=general).